 Notice anyone who looks out of place?
 Someone there with a leash but no dog?
 Then sound the alarm and let others know to take notice too.

 If local law enforcement is close by, go tell them.

 Being vigilant can be the difference between having your dog snatched or stopping pet theft from happening in the first place.

 Remember we’re trying to prevent pet theft, not give dog nappers an open invitation.

 Mistake #3: Leaving Your Dog Unattended in Your Yard.

-Do you think having your dog playing in the front yard or back yard without anyone outside with them is safe?
+Think having your dog playing in the front yard or backyard without anyone outside with them is safe?
 Negative Ghost Rider.